 JCH: How does a staff member’s past traumas affect how they potentially do their jobs in a prison environment?

-Harmony: Trauma is an equal-opportunity offender – impacting the cognitive, emotional, and physical health of inmates and staff alike.
+Harmony Goorley: Trauma is an equal-opportunity offender – impacting the cognitive, emotional, and physical health of inmates and staff alike.
 Stressed employees working inside a chaotic, sometimes violent, environment, serving stressed inmates/patients can uniquely expose correctional professionals to a multitude of workplace hazards.
 Whether correctional professionals experienced a traumatic event prior to their employment, suffered the impacts of vicarious trauma or experienced a traumatic event while on the job, the psychological and physical injuries can contribute to reduced productivity, negative employee morale, absenteeism, and high turnover.
-Please join Falcon Senior Expert Dr. Robin Timme for his June 4th webinar, Trauma-Informed Jails: Incorporating Wellness for Correctional Officers, where he will discuss specific aspects of correctional work that create toxic stress in employees and supply techniques to improve employee wellness.
+Please join Falcon Senior Expert Dr. Robin Timme for his webinar, Trauma-Informed Jails: Incorporating Wellness for Correctional Officers, where he discusses specific aspects of correctional work that create toxic stress in employees and supply techniques to improve employee wellness.

 To me, there is no greater reward